Understanding Evangelical Opposition to Evolution

-The first issue is that of the interpretation of the historicity of biblical narratives, that is the age of the earth.
-Schloss comments that this is a significant concern, particularly among Christians in the United States—even though it is a debate that actually predates evolutionary theory.
-Still, however, some Christians feel that the very truths delivered by the Bible hinge on its historicity and are therefore threatened if we accept the view of an old earth.
+The first issue has to do with interpretations of the historicity of biblical narratives, and especially their implications for the age of the earth.
+Schloss comments that this is a significant concern, particularly among Christians in the United States--even though it is a debate that actually predates evolutionary theory.
+Still, however, some Christians feel that the very truths delivered by the Bible hinge on the historicity of some passages and are therefore threatened if we accept the view of an old earth.

 The other concern runs deeper actually, says Schloss, and this is the scientific inference that there is no room for a designer or a superintendant power in the world of creation.
 While earlier views of evolution have suggested that evolution lacks direction and is purposeless, Schloss says that on purely secular grounds, this is changing.
 He says that evolutionary biology now demonstrates that there are thematic trends: trends toward complexity, greater cooperativity, and a series of major evolutionary transitions.
 The theory itself, he says, is just changing.
 Evolutionary theory, as he sees it, is increasingly hospitable to the notion of a creator.